n-harley/idyo-gw/index.md

 ## Results

 We calculate the numbers of correctly identified subtask boundaries for each model and each estimator.
 A jupyter notebook for computing these results is given [here](https://nbviewer.jupyter.org/github/n-harley/idyog/blob/main/subtask-detection.ipynb).

-~75% of the subtask boundaries were correctly identified by using the model [./models#idyom-select-maxlinks2-plus](./models#idyom-select-maxlinks2-plus) and the estimator `max_ig_ic`.

-## Further Work

-- What models to use?
-- More complex data?
--